arctop/iOS-SDK/README.md

 ###### Mobile App
 To use the Arctop SDK, you'll need to install the Arctop  app on your mobile device.
 The Arctop app is available on both the App Store (iOS) and Google Play (Android) and can be found by searching "Arctop".

 After downloading the mobile app, use the Sign Up screen to create an account.
-Follow instructions in the _Supplementary User Instructions_ document provided to you via email for guidance on how to set up and use the mobile app for Arctop streaming.
+Bluetooth permissions are required in order to connect to the EEG headwear device for Arctop calibrations and sessions.
+Push notification permissions are recommended to ensure users are informed of headwear and session status while using the Arctop app in the background.

 ###### API Key
 You will also need to create an API key in order to use the Arctop SDK with your app.
-To do so, please submit a request via the Arctop DevKit form provided to you in the “Welcome” email.
-Feel free to contact us at support@arctop.com with any questions you may have.
+To do so, please log into the online Developer Portal with the same credentials that you used to sign up for your in-app Arctop account.
+Once in the portal, navigate to the My Keys tab.
+Using the "Create New API Key" button, enter the details you'd like your API key to have and press Create.
+This key will automatically be enabled for use, and can be disabled whenever you need.
+Feel free to contact us at support@arctop.com with any questions you may have regarding your API keys.

 #### 2. Initialize the SDK with Your API key